-Access the property from Boulder by heading north on 36 to the town of Lyons, head west on Hwy 7 to Arrowood Dr. Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be west on Hwy 7 towards Estes Park or east on Hwy 7 to the town of Lyons.
+Access the property from Boulder by heading west up Boulder Canyon, turn right on Hurricane Hill, right on Ridge Rd, right on Valley Rd, Left on Blue Spruce Rd.
+Emergency evacuation from this property is dependent on the location of a fire at a given time.
+Two main evacuation routes could be west on Ridge Rd to the town of Nederland or west on Ridge Rd to Hurricane Hill to Boulder Canyon and head east to Boulder.

 The new driveway will create a significant amount of site distrubance and soil compaction and will require the removal of few trees.
 The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 243 ft long therefore no turn around will be required.
+The driveway s approximately 170 ft long therefore no turn around will be required.
 However, a hammerhead or "Y" turnout is highly recommended within 50 feet of the residence.
-Since the driveway is less than 400 ft., no pull-outs are required along the driveway however, an emergency pullout is recommended.
+Since the driveway is less than 400 ft., no pull-outs are required along the driveway